Download This Sample

 - In 1924, Marilyn’s mother, Gladys, married her second husband, Martin Edward Mortensen, and eventually separated before she became pregnant with Marilyn by a different man.

 - Marilyn never knew her father.
-Hence, she used his mother’s surname from her second husband.
+Hence, she used her mother’s surname from her second husband.

 - Marilyn’s early childhood was unstable.
-She was placed with foster parents Albert and Ida Bolender in Hawthorne for her mother was financially unprepared.
-Gladys often visited Marilyn every weekend when she’s not at work.
+She was placed with foster parents Albert and Ida Bolender in Hawthorne as her mother was financially unprepared.
+Gladys visited Marilyn every weekend when she was not at work.

 - By 1933, Gladys bought a small house in Hollywood and was able to live there with Marilyn.

-- By 1934, Gladys was diagnosed with schizophrenia and eventually placed in a mental institution.
+- By 1934, Gladys was diagnosed with schizophrenia and was eventually placed in a mental institution.

-- By this point, Marilyn experienced a difficult childhood as she spent most of it in orphanages and foster homes.
+- Marilyn had experienced a difficult childhood as she spent most of it in orphanages and foster homes.